raspberrypilearning/make-a-face/en/quiz1/question_1.md

 ## Reflection

-Well done, you have learned a lot!
-Now it's time to reflect - reflecting is an important part of learning because it helps make new connections in your brain.
+Well done, you have learnt a lot!
+Now it's time to reflect — reflecting is an important part of learning because it helps make new connections in your brain.

-Answer the three questions below to reflect on what you've learned.
+Answer the three questions below to reflect on what you've learnt.

-After each question, press submit.
+After each question, press **submit**.
 You will be guided towards the correct answer.
 You can do this activity as many times as you want to.

 Have fun!